2019 Advocacy Days

 Join GCDD at the Capitol this legislative session to learn about policies affecting people with disabilities and join advocates from across the state in speaking with elected officials about these very important issues.
 We need your help to educate Georgia’s lawmakers about topics important to our community, like the DD Waiver Waiting List, Employment, Inclusive Post-Secondary Education, Direct Support Professionals and Home and Community Based Services.

-Advocacy Day #3 – February 14 – Everyone Out! – Let’s advocate for all those with disabilities stuck in institutional settings here in Georgia!
+Everyone Out!
+Advocacy Day – February 14 – Everyone Out!
+Day – Let’s advocate for all those with disabilities stuck in institutional settings here in Georgia!

-Advocacy Day #5 – March 6 - Supported Decision-Making Day – Join us to educate our law makers on Supported Decision-Making as an alternative to guardianship for adults with disabilities.
+NEW DATE!
+SDM Advocacy Day – March 5 – Supported Decision-Making (SDM) Day – Join us to educate our law makers on Supported Decision-Making as an alternative to guardianship for adults with disabilities.